yuchentang/yuchentang.github.io/Machine lerning/Basics_ML.md

 sort: 1
 ---

+# Some Basics of Machine Learning

-# What is Machine Learning?
+## What is Machine Learning?

 > [Machine Learning is the] field of study that gives computers the ability to learn without being explicitly programmed.
 >